INTERNATIONAL FEDERATION OF EXHIBITION AND EVENT SERVICES Abbreviated “IFES”

 6.3 Membership rights

-6.3.4 Membership Queries Any member may submit written and reasoned queries to the management office and / or Board.
-Queries have to be answered within a period of 6 weeks.
+Any member may submit written and reasoned queries to the Management Office and / or Board.
+Queries must be answered within a period of 6 weeks.

 They are particularly committed to: